nedhorning/RegisterPhotos/README.md

 RegisterPhotos
 ==============

-A marco for ImageJ/FIJI that co-registers near-IR and visible photo pairs
+A macro for ImageJ/FIJI that co-registers near-IR and visible photo pairs.

+More to come...